 Did you know?

-Stephan played hockey for many years and even made his way up to the elite Junior level.
-As a goalie, he shared the net with his childhood friend, Martin Brodeur, who is now goalie for the New Jersey Devils.
+Stephan played ice hockey for many years and even made his way up to the elite Junior level.
+As a goalie, he shared the net with his childhood friend, Martin Brodeur, who is a former superstar goalie for the New Jersey Devils and the St-Louis Blues.
 Wondering who was the number one goalie when they were on the same team?
-Ask Brodeur, he’ll let you know.
-STAY IN TOUCH WITH STEPHAN BY CLICKING HERE AND JOINING OUR NEWSLETTER
+Ask Brodeur, he’ll let you know… STAY IN TOUCH WITH STEPHAN BY CLICKING HERE AND JOINING OUR NEWSLETTER

 Living life to the fullest: Stephan today